nive024/Scrabble/README.md

 * Still issues accessing the rows 10 and above (for example placing the first word in a row greater than 10 will throw an outof bounds exception) (fixed)
 * update the score on the GUI
 * if overlapping letter is the first letter of the new word, it causes an overlapping error
+* can place letters all over the board, no check to make sure its vertical or horizontal

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead